Your FICO Small Business Score is an Important Number

 - Any other known financial data

 If you have no business credit history and limited time in business, the highest possible FICO SBSS score you can get is 140.
-But even to get that high of a score you’d have to have pristine personal credit if no business credit is established.
+But even to get that high of a score you’d have to have pristine personal credit if you have no established business credit.

 #2 Different Types of SBSS Models Lenders Use